raki265-official-ai/LOGIC-BOX/README.md

 with help of jupyter notebok and run the code run the program menu opions:

-    °1=generate pattern
+    1=generate pattern

-    °2=analyze numbers
+    2=analyze numbers

-    °3=exit
+    3=exit

 # 📍features
-°generate star pattern using loops
+• Generate star pattern using loops

-°Analyze a range of numbers
+• Analyze a range of numbers

-°Check whether numbers are odd or even
+• Check whether numbers are odd or even

-°calculate sum of numbers in a range
+• calculate sum of numbers in a range

-°Input validation for incorrect values
+• Input validation for incorrect values

-°Menu-driven interface
+• Menu-driven interface

 # 🕹️conclusion

-°this project is used for pyhon begginers for easily understandings python logic and conttol statements.
+• this project is used for pyhon begginers for easily understandings python logic and conttol statements.